Key Points:

 Repeat, repeat, repeat

-Repetition reinforces your cat’s behavior.
+Repetition reinforces cat behavior.
 Once your cat masters the skill, make sure you repeat it frequently outside of a training session so your cat doesn’t forget it.

 Use positive reinforcement

-Focus on the behavior you want your cat to continue rather than the behavior you want them to stop.
-Yelling, swatting, or spraying your cat for unwanted behavior won’t be productive and your cat will likely just avoid you.
+Focus on the desirable behavior you want your cat to continue rather than the behavior you want them to stop.
+Yelling, swatting, or spraying your cat for unwanted behavior won’t be productive.
+Your cat will likely just avoid you.

-Learning new behaviors or solving behavior problems takes time.
-Be patient with your cat while it’s learning a new skill – they’re more than capable and very intelligent.
+Remember: Learning new behaviors or solving behavior problems takes time.
+Be patient with your cat while they’re learning a new skill; they’re more than capable and very intelligent.

 Common cat training methods